-In addition, the Board considered the following relationships and associations in respect of other Directors in 2017:
+In addition, the Board considered the following relationships and associations in respect of other Directors in 2020:

 - Mr Bevan was CEO of Alumina Limited between 2008 and 2013.
-The Board concluded that his employment with Alumina does not materially impede his objectivity, exercise of independent judgement, or ability to act in the best interests of the Company. - Mr Wasow was not considered independent due to his executive responsibilities.
+The Board concluded that his employment with Alumina does not materially impede his objectivity, exercise of independent judgement, or ability to act in the best interests of the Company. - Mr Ferraro was not considered independent due to his executive responsibilities.

-For further information on materiality thresholds and Director independence, please refer to the Company's Policy on Director Independence, available on the Company's website at www.aluminalimited.com/director-independence.
+For further information on materiality thresholds and Director independence, please refer to the Company's Policy on Director Independence, available on the Company's website at aluminalimited.com/policy-on-director-independence/.